-I’m a quantitative social scientist and data analyst with a doctorate in political science from the University of Southern California.
-I previously served as faculty member of the Department of Sociology at Chapman University, where I taught research methods and statistics.
-I've published peer-reviewed work on ethnic conflict and presented research on topics including civil wars, terrorism, and coups.
-I currently work as a business intelligent analyst at MedMen.
+I’m a quantitative social scientist working in the field of marketing analytics.
+I have a doctorate in political science from the University of Southern California and I previously served as faculty member of the Department of Sociology at Chapman University, where I taught research methods and statistics.
+I currently work as a Senior Data Analyst at 605.

 American Political Science Association